IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpc_default_network_acl.html.markdown

     - `source_port_max` - (Optional, Integer) The highest port in the range of ports to be matched; if unspecified, 65535 is used.
     - `source_port_min` - (Optional, Integer) The lowest port in the range of ports to be matched; if unspecified, 1 is used.
 - `tags`- (Optional, List of Strings) Tags associated with the network ACL.
-- `vpc` - (Optional, Forces new resource, String) The VPC ID.
-This parameter is required if you want to create a network ACL for a Generation 2 VPC.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.

 - `crn` - (String) The CRN of the network ACL.
 - `id` - (String) The ID of the network ACL.
+- `name` - (Optional, String) The name of the network ACL.
+If unspecified, the name will be a hyphenated list of randomly-selected words.
+- `resource_group` - (Optional, Forces new resource, String) The ID of the resource group where you want to create the network ACL.
 - `rules`- (List) The rules for a network ACL.

   Nested scheme for `rules`:
   - `id` - (String) The rule ID.
   - `ip_version` - (String) The IP version of the rule.
   - `subnets` - (String) The subnets for the ACL rule.
+- `vpc` - (String) The VPC ID.
+This parameter is required if you want to create a network ACL for a Generation 2 VPC.

 ## Import
 The `ibm_is_vpc_default_network_acl` resource can be imported by using the network ACL ID.